The Differences Between the Leapfrog Hospital Safety Grade & Leapfrog Hospital Survey

 How long has Leapfrog been doing this?
 Since 2001

 How often are results made available?
 Leapfrog publishes findings from the Leapfrog Hospital Survey starting in July each year, and monthly through February.
-From time to time, Leapfrog also releases topical reports on the results of the Survey, offering trends and insights on areas such as maternity care and high-risk surgeries.
+From time to time, Leapfrog also releases topical reports on the results of the Survey, offering trends and insights on areas such as maternity care.
 All results are publicly available on the website.

 Where can I find more information?
-You can find more information about the survey at www.LeapfrogGroup.org/Survey, which also contains the link to the online survey tool that your hospital would use to complete the annual survey.
-Leapfrog Hospital Survey Results are publicly reported at www.LeapfrogGroup.org/compare-hospitals.
+You can find more information about the survey at www.LeapfrogGroup.org/Hospital, which also contains the link to the online survey tool that your hospital would use to complete the annual survey.
+Leapfrog Hospital Survey Results are publicly reported at Ratings.LeapfrogGroup.org.

 Who can I contact for help with this?
-For the Leapfrog Hospital Survey, please contact HelpDesk@LeapfrogGroup.org.
+For the Leapfrog Hospital Survey, please contact the Help Desk.